-Organizations who use algorithms see it simply as a more efficient way to bring products and services closer to their target markets.
+Organisations who use algorithms see it simply as a more efficient way to bring products and services closer to their target markets.
 However, as with the trends of people buying vinyl records or paper books, the way humans interact with algorithms isn’t always simple or predictable.

-This is a critical consideration often overlooked during conversations about the impact of algorithms, artificial intelligence (AI), and disruptive technologies—that is, how does human behavior disrupt the technology?
+This is a critical consideration often overlooked during conversations about the impact of algorithms, artificial intelligence (AI) and disruptive technologies—that is, how does human behaviour disrupt the technology?
 Consider how studies have shown that algorithms used in US criminal cases can be racially biased.
 Or how algorithms were most likely used to target specific voters with specific “news” in the 2016 US election, with Russian interference now being investigated as the source of that news.

-How do we fit such considerations into new regulatory models and ensure that there is transparency, fairness and equality in the way that algorithms, robotics, AI, and machine learning deliver services in a diverse society?
+How do we fit such considerations into new regulatory models and ensure that there is transparency, fairness and equality in the way that algorithms, robotics, AI and machine learning deliver services in a diverse society?
 Should there be a difference in service if I use my corporate email identity over my Hotmail account?
 What if I don’t have a corporate email?

 What this means for the Regulator